cloudevents/sdk-java/docs/api.md

 ## Other interfaces

--   `Extension` represents a _materialized_ in-memory representation of a CloudEvent extension
+- `CloudEventExtension` represents a _materialized_ in-memory representation of a CloudEvent extension
 - `SpecVersion` is an enum of CloudEvents' specification versions supported by this SDK version.